Name Lady Banks Rose

 Flower Clusters 10" or more, legendary fragrance

-Seeds Pods form after flowering
+Seeds Pods form after flowering, fruit capsules with flat winged seeds

 Feed Standard